DavidVujic/python-polylith-docs/docs/index.md

 A good folder structure is one that makes it simple to reuse existing code and makes it easy to add new code.
 You shouldn't have to worry about these things.
 The Polylith Architecture offers a way to organize code that is simple, framework agnostic and scalable as projects grow.
+See [The Polylith Workspace](workspace.md) for how such a structure looks like.

 ### It is all about the bricks
 The main takeaway is to view code as small, reusable bricks, that ideally does one thing only.
 A brick is not the same thing as a library.
 So, what's the difference?
-A library is a full blown feature.
+Well, a library is a full blown feature.
 A brick can be a single function, or a parser.
 It can also be a thin wrapper around a third party tool.

 > Simple is better than complex. [^1]

 In Python, a file is a module.
 One or more modules in a folder becomes a package.
 A good thing with this is that the code will be namespaced when importing it.
 Where does the idea of bricks fit in here?
-Well, a brick is a namespaced Python package.
+Well, a brick is a Python namespace package.
 Simple as that.

 > Namespaces are one honking great idea -- let's do more of those! [^1]

-You will find a lot more information about the Polylith Architecture in general from the [official docs](https://polylith.gitbook.io/polylith/).
+if you want to dig a bit deeper, you will find a lot more information about the Polylith Architecture in general from the [official docs](https://polylith.gitbook.io/polylith/).

 ## Polylith for Python?
 The __Python tools for the Polylith Architecture__ is built as a __Poetry__ plugin.
-The plugin will add Polylith specific support to Poetry.
+The plugin will add Polylith specific features to Poetry.

 ### Use cases